SoftUni-Internal/interactive-content/EN/11-QA-Introduction/05-Testing.md

 ## What is Dynamic Testing?
 Under Dynamic Testing, a **code is executed**.

-It checks for functional behavior of software system, memory/cpu usage and overall performance of the system.
+It checks for functional behavior of software system, memory/CPU usage, and overall performance of the system.

 Hence the name "Dynamic"